highcharts/highcharts/docs/datagrid/header.md

 # Header options

 By default, all columns from the DataTable are imported into the DataGrid in the order they are declared.
-If you need to exclude certain columns and/or change their order the `header[]` option can then be used to configure this.
-In addition this option can be used to group headers in a hierarchical structure.
+Use the header[] option if you need to exclude certain columns and/or change their order.
+In addition, this option can be used to group headers in a hierarchical structure.

 ![An illustration showing a header group](ill_header.png)